StephenB92/dice-game/README.md

 5. Once the main branch is selected, click on save.
 6. Once save has been clicked, the page will refresh and a link to the successfully deployed project is shown.

-## Bugs and Fixes

-1. I experienced an issue with the "Enter your Name" function where the text entered in the prompt window was not then appearing in the HTML page.
-This was due to me using the
-.getElementsByClassName function method rather than .querySelector.
-Once I changed the method to .querySelector, the text entered in the prompt window appeared in the main game area as intended.
-2. I experienced an issue when coding to remove the game controls when a player has won and the game is over, only to re-appear when the "New Game" button is clicked.
-Otherwise, players would be able to keep clicking buttons and adding to scores despite the game being over.
-The existing styling I had on the controls section was overriding the "Hide" class I attempted to add using a JavaScript function.
-I had tried using "!important" which did work, but as this is not industry standard and gernerally disliked, I found the solution was to remove the existing class on the controls section and then add the "Hide" class using Javascript.

-## Credit
+## Credits

 ### Code
 - Credit to Jonas Schmedmann and the Udemy course [The Complete Javascript Course 2022:
-From Zero to Expert](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/22648433#questions) where the template of the Dice Game was used in this project.
-The front-end layout was used as a template for this project also.
+From Zero to Expert](https://www.udemy.com/course/the-complete-javascript-course/) where the template of the Dice Game was found and used in this project.
+The front-end layout and some of the styling was used as a template for this project also.
 - Credit to Jonas Schmedmann and the Udemy course [The Complete Javascript Course 2022:
+From Zero to Expert](https://www.udemy.com/course/the-complete-javascript-course/) where the JavaScript code for the Roll Dice, Bank Points, Switch Player and New Game functions were found and used in this project.
+- Credit to Jonas Schmedmann and the Udemy course [The Complete Javascript Course 2022:
-From Zero to Expert, Modal Window Section](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/22648433#questions) for the code used to create and style the "rules" modal window.
+From Zero to Expert](https://www.udemy.com/course/the-complete-javascript-course/) for the code used to create and style the "rules" modal window.
 As the project being created was also inspired by another module on this project, the separate modal window section was a good fit for the intended project and the inclusion of the feature to display the rules to the players without needlessly cluttering the main game page.
+- Credit to my mentor Narender Singh for the solution to fixing the bug mentioned above affecting the coding to remove the game controls when a player has won and the game is over.
 - Credit to [Golang](https://www.golangprograms.com/example-to-take-user-input-and-display-on-screen-using-javascript.html) for information and code used to implement feature allowing users to enter their names to the main page.
 - Credit to [codepen.io](https://codepen.io/LukeAskew/pen/gabgom) for information and code used for the animation that appears when users hover over the "Enter Your Name" text.